```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Is 40 WPM good?

 Yes.
-40 WPM is around average and good enough for normal typing tasks such as emails, web searches, and schoolwork.
+40 WPM is around average and good enough for normal typing tasks such as emails, web searches, schoolwork, and basic documents.

 Is 60 WPM fast?